appukuttan-shailesh/CONECT-INT_website/content/event/2023-06-12-CONECT-learning-workshop/index.md

 # CONECT Workshop *Active learning in brains and machines*

-CONECT (INT Computational Neuroscience Center) organizes a one-day workshop on Monday, June 12th, at the Institut de Neurosciences de la Timone (INT), in the Gastaut room (9h-17h), campus Timone.
+We organize a one-day workshop on Monday, June 12th, at the Institut de Neurosciences de la Timone (INT), in the Gastaut room (9h-17h), campus Timone.
 The aim of CONECT one-day workshops is to gather computational neuroscientists and experimentalists around an open question in the field, with plenty of room for interaction and discussion.

 When? *12th of June 2023*